bartvandebiezen/css-conventions/css-conventions.md

 }
 ```

-### Selectors should be comma separated and on a separate line.
+### Selectors seperated by a comma should be placed on a separate line.

 - Makes it easier to find and optimize selectors.